 Geographically, EIAS focuses on South Asia, North-East Asia, South-East Asia, and Central Asia, covering a wide range of policy domains.
 By doing so, EIAS seeks to provide knowledge to policy makers in Europe and Asia, as well as on a global scale, offering academic and hands-on expertise to bear on decision-making processes with regard to EU-Asia affairs and developments in Asia, such as free trade and strategic partnership agreements, and other key developments.

 By undertaking research projects and providing in-depth analysis and expertise through research papers, newsletters, opinion pieces and other publications, EIAS seeks to act as a focal point for EU-Asia relations and studies in Europe.
 Essential for EIAS is its keenness to improve understanding of developments in Asia and the appreciation of the importance of the EU’s relations with Asia, by acting as a forum for discussion, organising research and disseminating knowledge.

 The research and project activities of EIAS cover a wide range of issues, with a focus on trade, finance, economics, industrial and technological innovation, R&D, CSR, migration, sustainable development, geopolitics, connectivity, and a major emphasis on improving people-to-people ties through education, cultural and other exchanges.
 In particular, EIAS also focuses in identifying long-term potentials and niche areas for the further development of EU-Asia relations.
-The institute is very committed to implementing the results and outcomes of its research activities.
+The institute is committed to disseminating and implementing the results and outcomes of its research activities.

-EIAS also organises training programmes and capacity building activities for government officials, civil society and professionals from the corporate sector on EU-Asia relations, with a specific focus on the European institutions and policies.
+EIAS also organises training programmes and capacity building activities for government officials, civil society and professionals from the corporate sector on EU-Asia relations, with a specific focus on the European institutions and its policies.